Harden's 43 points leads Rockets over Pistons 126-124

-HOUSTON (AP) - James Harden scored a season-high 43 points and Clint Capela added 27 as the Houston Rockets held off the Detroit Pistons to get their fifth straight win, 126-124 on Wednesday night.
+HOUSTON (AP) - The Houston Rockets are on a roll, putting their terrible start behind them.

-Houston has won eight of its last 10 after winning just one of its first six games and improved to 9-7 this season.
+James Harden scored a season-high 43 points and Clint Capela added 27 to help Houston withstand a late run by the Pistons and get their fifth straight victory, 126-124.

 Griffin was fouled on a 3-point attempt with 3.6 seconds remaining and made the first two free throws before missing the third.
 It was Harden at the line again after that, and he made both shots before Smith made a 3 at the buzzer.